Distance Learning and Telemedicine Loans and Grants (10.855)

 Application Procedure

-Submit application Form 424; non-delinquent on any Federal obligations; consultation with USDA State Director; evidence of legal existence and authority to perform the proposed grant activities; a comprehensive rural telecommunications plan; scope of work plan, executive summary for the project: financial information; a statement of experience; funding commitment from other sources; proposed evaluation methodology; compliance by Federal statutes and regulations (compliance with scoring criteria) and environmental impact; depreciation schedule covering all assets of the project; supplemental information and required additional RUS information.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+This program is excluded from coverage under OMB Circular No. A-102.
+OMB Circular No. A-110 applies to this program.
+Submit application Form 424; non-delinquent on any Federal obligations; consultation with USDA State Director (for grant applicants); evidence of legal existence and authority to perform the proposed grant activities; a comprehensive rural telecommunications plan; scope of work plan, executive summary for the project: financial information; a statement of experience; funding commitment from other sources; compliance with Federal statutes and regulations (compliance with scoring criteria) and environmental impact; supplemental information and required additional RUS information.

 Award Procedure